woocommerce/woocommerce-gateway-stripe/readme.txt

 * Fix - Refund fees may not accurately reflect net fees.
 Props @rvola.
 * Fix - Undefined SERVERNAME property in some cases.
 * Fix - Potential issue when a charge parameter changes due to initial failed request causing retries to fail.
+* Fix - When 3DS is not required, failed payments was not change order status to failed.
 * Tweak - Pre checkout validation now happens only with Stripe Modal.
 * Update - Stripe API version to 2018-02-06.
 * Add - Webhooks for review open/closed for Radar.